ombre-projects/OmbreAndroidWallet/README.md

 - See the [FAQ](doc/FAQ.md) for more info.

 ### Disclaimer
-You may lose all your Sumo if you use this App.
+You may lose all your OMB if you use this App.
 Use at own risk ;-)

 ### Random Notes
 - Based on the awesome xmrwallet